Image by Gerd Altmann from Pixabay

 But I can’t do it alone!

 Don’t worry.
 You’ll be a part of a teaching team of four volunteers per group.
-When it’s your turn to teach, another member of your team will be there to assist you and monitor the intereactions.
+When it’s your turn to teach, another member of your team will be there to assist you and monitor the interactions.
 You can expect to lead one session a month and assist once a month.
 You’ll receive an email each week to remind you of the schedule and check in with you.
-Elizabeth and Leah will provide you with the materials you need.
+Elizabeth and Paula will provide you with the materials you need.

 But I’m not good at arts and crafts (or music, drama or whatever).